-Benefit assessments under the C-PACE program finance energy efficiency upgrades and the installation of renewable energy equipment on non-residential property.
+Benefits assessments under the C-PACE program finance energy efficiency upgrades and the installation of renewable energy equipment on non-residential property.
 These assessments carry interest rates ranging from 3.99% to 6.5% with terms ranging from 10 to 26 years.
 In addition to normal construction activity, the C-PACE portfolio has also grown over the last three years due to repurchases of benefit assessments from third-party capital providers.
+On April 18, 2019 the Green Bank repurchased 37 benefit assessments from a third-party capital provider and cancelled the related CPACE promissory notes.
 On January 28, 2021 the Green Bank repurchased 8 benefit assessments in conjunction with retirement of the Subordinate Series 2014B-1 and 2014C-1 Bonds.
 On March 2, 2021 the Green Bank repurchased a benefit assessment from a third-party capital provider, the cash flows of which supported the Subordinate Series 2015B-1 and 2015C-1 Bonds (see note 5).